Dynamsoft/barcode-reader-javascript/README.md

 * onNewCodeRead:

-  This event is triggered when a not duplicated new barcode is found. `txt` holds the barcode text result. `result` contains the actual barcode result, including the text result.
-Old barcode will remember for `duplicateForgetTime`.
+  This event is triggered when a not duplicated new barcode is found. `txt` holds the barcode text result.
+The `result` contains the actual barcode result, including the text result.
+The old barcode will remember for `duplicateForgetTime`.

 <br>